MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- add a sub-grid of outcomes to the quick view form
+- add a sub-grid of Outcomes to the quick view form

 1. Select the **Quick View** form, click on the ellipses (...), and select **Edit in new tab**.